eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/refactoring.md

 ### Resource manager

-Our three procedure for loading external resources can be moved in a `ResourceManager.h` file and namespace or class with only static members.
+Our three procedure for loading external resources can be moved into a separate namespace or class with only static members.

+We create a `ResourceManager.h` and `ResourceManager.cpp` files, add them to the CMakeLists and move resource loaders there.

 ```C++
 // In ResourceManager.h